-Dr. Falke's laboratory investigates the molecular basis of the chemical sensing pathways that (i) enable macrophages and other leukocytes to follow chemical trails to sites of infection, inflammation or tissue damage, and (ii) engulf, or phagocytose, pathogens or damaged tissue.
-The same pathway stimulates normal cell growth and is central to many human cancers.
-The work is revealing fundamental insights into the molecular nature of cell signaling on membrane surfaces important in signaling biology and medicine, and is developing tools widely useful in biochemistry and biophysics.
+Dr. Falke's laboratory investigates the molecular mechanisms of membrane-based lipid signaling pathways that enable eukaryotic cells to (i) follow chemical trails in innate immunity and development, (ii) generate growth signals in normal and unregulated cell growth, (iii) engulf, or phagocytose, extracellular pathogens or damaged tissue in innate immunity, and (iv) engulf, or autophagocytose, intracellular pathogens and aging components.
+The work is revealing fundamental insights into the molecular nature of lipid signaling on membrane surfaces important in signaling biology, immunology, cancer biology and medicine.
+The lab is also developing tools widely useful in biochemistry and biophysics.

 keywords